mattico/elasticlunr-rs/README.md

 ![Maintenance](https://img.shields.io/badge/Maintenance-Passive-yellow)
 ![MSRV](https://img.shields.io/badge/MSRV-1.57.0-orange)

 A partial port of [elasticlunr.js][eljs] to Rust.
 Intended to be used for generating compatible search indices.

+This library is passively maintained to support existing users.
+New users are encouraged to use a different library such as [stork](https://github.com/jameslittle230/stork).

 ## Example